katonage/pluvianus/README.md

 * optional ms and um display on axes
 * Movement correction of raw files from OnACID pipeline
 * Edit parameters of the compute menu options
+* command line calling with filename and datafile
 * beginner and advanced modes

 #### Expertiese wanted
 * support of 3D data